Fsiban/Final_Project/README.md

 - resolution (what did we end up producing)

-To answer the research question i needed to understand the characteristics of each feature based and how each feature differs in a malignant compared to benign diagnosis.
-Using the breast cancer dataset form sklearn, used the pairplot to visualise the data and identified positive correlations.
-By comparing the values of each of the main features with a malignant and Benign diagnosis to understand the feature reading for each diagnosis, I woul be able to determine which feature values distinctly indicate a malignant diagnosis.
+To better understand to understand the characteristics of each feature and how each feature differs in a malignant compared to benign diagnosis.
+Using the breast cancer dataset form sklearn.
+Using logistic regression classification model I can determine if the model can be trained to predict the class and the accuracy level of prediction.

-The mean of the ten main features were compared to the Diagnosis are listed below:

-Radius
-Texture
-Perimeter
-Area
-Smoothness
-Compactness
-Concavity
-Concave_Points
-Symmetry
-Fractal_Dimension

 ### Introduction

 Brief (no more than 1-2 paragraph) description about the dataset.
 Can copy from elsewhere, but cite the source (i.e. at least link, and explicitly say if it's copied from elsewhere).